dfe-analytical-services/dfeR/README.md

 ## Examples

-Here are some example formatting functions from within the package:
+Here are some example functions from within the package:

 ``` r
 library(dfeR)